vglazer/ggen/README.md

 ## Persisting ggen output to disk

-Assuming you are in the top-level directory (i.e. `USRA/subgraph_finding`) and successfully followed the instructions in the Building section above, you can save both the graph and the experiment results to plain text files, like so (2-step approach):
+Assuming you are in the top-level repo directory and successfully followed the instructions in the Building section above, you can save both the graph and the experiment results to plain text files, like so (2-step approach):

 ```
 echo "2 100 0 600 2  0 0  0" | ./bin/ggen > graph.txt